Project Gutenberg Blocks German Users After Outrageous Court Ruling - Slashdot

 The outrageous part isn't really the ruling...
 (Score:3)

-American courts do the same (Score:1)
+American courts do the same (Score:2, Interesting)

 American courts were first to apply american rules to the whole world for their own benefit.
 Now when the role are reversed an american website tell us it's now all bad.
 I say at this point this is only justice an American organisation feel a bit of heat.
 Also, them thinking they are somehow essential to the whole world is typical american hubris.